 Electrophoration, solicitation and viral vector-mediated gene transfer, liposome-mediated gene transfer, transposon-mediated gene transfer are some of the methods used for that.

-Gene editing- A gene-editing technique is used to edit the genome in which undesired DNA sequence is removed or a new gene can be inserted into the host genome.
+Gene editing- A gene-editing technique is used to edit the genome in which an undesired DNA sequence is removed or a new gene can be inserted into the host genome.
 CRISPR-CAS9, TALEN and ZFN are some known gene-editing tools used in gene therapy experiments.

 Read more: What is gene editing and CRISPR-CAS9?